 - Put the batter into a pastry bag fitted with a plain round tip.
 Pipe the batter into 4″ long “fingers”.

 - Bake about 10 minutes until the surface springs back when lightly touched.

 For the Pastry Cream:

-- Refrigerate for at least 2 hours before serving.
+- Refrigerate for 1-2 hours before serving.

-To Make Chocolate Shavings: Take a bar of bittersweet chocolate (I like Ghiardelli 72%) and using a potato peeler, shave chocolate off the short end of the bar onto a plate.
+I use Jameson’s Irish Whiskey for this recipe.
+To Make Chocolate Shavings: Take a bar of semi-sweet chocolate and, using a potato peeler, shave chocolate off the short end of the bar onto a plate.

 Serving: 12serving | Calories: 250kcal | Carbohydrates: 31g | Protein: 4g | Fat: 14g | Saturated Fat: 8g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Trans Fat: 0.2g | Cholesterol: 116mg | Sodium: 46mg | Potassium: 116mg | Fiber: 1g | Sugar: 19g | Vitamin A: 545IU | Vitamin C: 0.1mg | Calcium: 52mg | Iron: 1mg